kolibri/ansible-lost-chapters/chapters/common_pitfalls.md

 To get rid of this, you *do not restart* services at task level.
 The only purpose of the `service` module at task level is to *enable* a service.
 You need to place a handler

+### Avoid `shell` and `cmd`

+The amount of ansible modules is huge.
+And probably a module for your problem already exist.
+Try to use them and not to fallback to raw ´shell` tasks.